JianZcar/DoveFetch/README.md

 *   Stunnel for SSL/TLS encryption.
 *   Multi-domain support.

+## Supported Email providers.
+*   Disroot
+*   Help me add your email provider by posting an issue (oauth2 is not supported currently)

 ## How it Works

 The application runs in a container (e.g., Docker or Podman).